dom96/jester/plugin-develop.markdown

 A few "rules to live by" when writing a plugin library for the general public to use:

-1. Plugins have expectation to have *both* the "before" and "after" code run.
+1. Plugins have an expectation that *both* the "before" and "after" code will run.
 Please avoid writing a template or macro that returns from the generated `proc match` procedure.
 If you are wanting to avoid running the route code, such was when redirecting, set `results.matched = true` rather than returning.